for C. difficile Infection

 CRS3123 for C. difficile Overview

-C. difficile Infection (CDI) is a gastrointestinal condition caused by toxin-producing strains of C. difficile bacteria.
+Clostridium difficile infection (CDI) is a gastrointestinal condition caused by toxin-producing strains of C. difficile bacteria.
 CDI symptoms range from severe diarrhea to toxic megacolon.
 C. difficile forms spores that are very difficult to eliminate from the hospital environment, leading to infection of hospitalized patients.
-Emergence of hypervirulent and drug-resistant strains of C. difficile has resulted in an alarming increase in incidence and mortality of CDI in the past 15 years, especially among elderly patients.
+Emergence of hypervirulent and drug-resistant strains of C. diff has resulted in an alarming increase in incidence and mortality of CDI in the past 15 years, especially among elderly patients.
 C. difficile is found in abundance in the environment, so exposure to this resilient, spore-forming pathogen can be presumed to be both continuous and unavoidable.
-Under normal circumstances, healthy gut microbiota keeps C. difficile growth in check.
+Under normal circumstances, healthy gut microbiota keeps C. diff growth in check.
 Disruption of gut microbiota due to exposure to broad spectrum antibiotics or chemotherapy predisposes the patient to CDI.
-Vancomycin and fidaxomicin are the only approved antibiotics for treatment of CDI.
+Vancomycin and fidaxomicin are the only approved antibiotics for C. diff treatment.
 Paradoxically, vancomycin is also one of the broad-spectrum antibiotics that is known to induce CDI due to disruption of normal gut microbiota.

 Why It Matters